-Internal scrutiny should take account of output from other assurance procedures to inform the programme of work.
-For example, it should have regard to recommendations from the trust's external auditors as described in their management letter, and from relevant reviews undertaken by ESFA.
+Internal scrutiny should take account of output from other assurance procedures to inform the programme of work -for example external audit and ESFA reviews.

 Independence and objectivity

 Independence in internal scrutiny must be achieved by establishing appropriate reporting lines whereby those carrying out checks report directly to a committee of the board, which in turn provides assurance to the trustees.